 Cooking is great, but it doesn’t cancel out cleaning

 Yes, I know we should all settle for nothing less than a complete equal who pulls their weight and more around the house without being asked.
 (And no, it’s not always the dudes who are slacking, but a) it truly often is and b) I like alliteration.)

 But I’m gonna be honest.
 That was not my reality.

 In our case, he’s the much better cook.
 I probably produce one ‘wow’ meal in a decade, where he knocks them out on a regular basis with little effort.
 I’ve always been glad about this because we both get to eat better – and cooking is a significant part of keeping the house running.

 But when it comes to cleaning?
 I’m accepting of the fact that I am better at certain cleaning tasks and that my bar for ‘clean’ is actually higher.
 (When we came back from overseas and were temporarily homeless, we stayed with my parents.
 Thankfully.
-I don’t think I could have handled living at the in-laws’ – let’s just say we don’t seem to share the same standards.)
+I don’t think I could have handled living at the in-laws’ – let’s just say we don’t seem to share the same standards.
+My mom has a career doing office cleaning so naturally, her house is always super clean.)
 It really isn’t just a gender thing in this case, it’s moreso that we come from families with very different habits.
 However, I’m not okay with doing all the cleaning, for obvious reasons.

 It was quite some time ago that I first read this Modern Love piece in which the author basically uses animal training techniques on her husband.
 (It worked – and apparently he eventually even began to use them back on her.)